What is asthma?

 Other things are triggers only in some people:

-Acid reflux ( GERD Gastroesophageal Reflux (GERD) GERD (acid reflux) is a disease caused by your stomach contents and stomach acid flowing back up your esophagus.
+Acid reflux (GERD Gastroesophageal Reflux (GERD) GERD (acid reflux) is a disease caused by your stomach contents and stomach acid flowing back up your esophagus.
 Your esophagus is the tube that connects your throat to your stomach.
-Reflux... read more ), which allows stomach acid to get in your airway
+Acid reflux... read more ), which allows stomach acid to get in your airway

 Aspirin—this is usually in people with severe asthma